Title 922 | Chapter 001 | Regulation 145

 (2)

-The cabinet shall confirm that all requirements established in this administrative regulation have been met and shall require the caregiver to complete the subsidized permanent custody agreement in order to receive payment pursuant to Section 5 of this administrative regulation.
+The cabinet shall confirm that all requirements established in this administrative regulation have been met and shall require the caregiver to complete the subsidized permanent custody agreement to receive payment pursuant to Section 5 of this administrative regulation.

 Section 5.